ejmr/love-minor-mode/README.markdown

 License
 =======

-The license for love-minor-mode is the GNU Public License 3.
+The license for LÖVE minor mode is the GNU Public License 3.
 The full license is available in the `LICENSE` file.